 There have been many instances over the past few years in which the “black” narrative in sports has been suppressed by whitewashed media conglomerates who hire a white sports journalism force, working in conjunction with predominantly white coaches working under an all-white ownership conglomerate to discount and undermine the honest, factual and passionate views of the black athlete and journalist.

 Look no further than Jemele Hill and Colin Kaepernick and how they were treated by the white-owned corporations that cut ties with them because they expressed the views of their people rather than toe the company line with status quo, political correctness.

-If there were actually black owned sports stations, Kaepernick and Hill could of had numerous regional platforms to express their views and offset the negative images and one-sided commentary that occurs everyday in mainstream sports coverage.
+If there were actually black-owned sports stations, Kaepernick and Hill would have numerous regional platforms to express their views and offset the negative images and one-sided commentary that occurs every day in mainstream sports coverage.